All Episodes

 Oh, absolutely.

-I think the Eden Paradise is an expression of that same collective recollection.
+I think the Eden paradise is an expression of that same collective recollection.

 And the paradise theme will be found, as I said, among all of the ancient cultures, but it does not generally stand alone.

-There usually is a A central luminary presiding over that paradise, and it turns out to be the very figure standing at the head of the line of kings, who is the universal monarch, who is the ancient sun god, which rules the sky.
+There usually is a central luminary presiding over that paradise, and it turns out to be the very figure standing at the head of the line of kings, who is the universal monarch, who is the ancient sun god, which rules the sky.

 All right, Dave, we've got to hold it right there.